peterkuma/rstool/README.md

 ### Points (pts)

+The pts format contains a sequence of radiosonde measurements as received by the base station, converted to a standard set of variables.

 | Variable | Description | Units | Type |
 | --- | --- | --- | --- |
 | e | water vapor pressure | Pa | float64 |